Bira/octopus-carnival/_drafts/wir-dscc-human.md

 ### Human Blade Noble

-The most powerful human in this entry is not a wizard or a psychic, but someone who is Just that Good with a sword.
+The most powerful human in this entry is not a wizard or a psychic, but someone who is Just That Good with a sword.
 Or in other words: Hello, Ms. Malenia!
 Fancy meeting you here.
 This is a Level 17 Controller with 163 HP.

 The blade noble has a trait named **Unpredictable Flank** that gives them combat